Balelec Festival: The organization

-The association is composed of a main committee of 50 volunteers, mostly EPFL and UNIL students, who are divided into four teams: Animation, Logistics, Promotion and Internal Resources.
-In addition, more than 300 volunteers and professional staff help with the setup on campus during the week preceding the event.
+The orgalization is composed of a main committee of 50 volunteers, mostly EPFL and UNIL students, who are divided into four teams: Animation, logistics, promotion and internal resources.

+In addition, more than 300 volunteers and professional staff help with the setup on campus during the setup week and after the festival.
 On site, there are seven musical indoor and outdoor stages and about 30 live concerts each the year.